belding-144

 Garden Talk

-Alrie Middlebrook will be available throughout the day to discuss how she and her staff worked with Ward and Pat to design the garden, review the challenges they encountered, and describe the merits of the plants that were installed.
+Alrie Middlebrook will be available all day to discuss how she and her staff worked with Ward and Pat to design the garden, review the challenges they encountered, and describe the merits of the plants that were installed.
 Bring photos of your own gardens to obtain design advice and plant recommendations!

-Native Plants for Sale
+Native Plant Sale

 Plant list